 for registration and scheduling information.
 NEW LAWYER TRAINING

 All attorneys admitted to the practice of law in Ohio must complete their New Lawyers Training requirements by the end of the following year.
 Please click here

 to view more details on the regulations.

-The CMBA offers courses approved for NLT credits throughout the calendar year, including the Back to Basics series in November.
+The CMBA offers courses approved for NLT credits throughout the calendar year.
 Please check the Cleveland Metropolitan Bar Association calendar

 for registration and scheduling information.